Helen Hodges, RN, PhD

 Professor and RN-BSN Track Coordinator

-NURN 307 Issues and Ideas in American Nursing (spring, BSN)
+NURN 309 Issues and Ideas in American Nursing (Summer, RN-BSN)NUR420

-NURN 211 Health Assessment for RNs (summer BSN)
+NURN 311 Health Assessment for RNs (Summer, RN-BSN)

 Community involvement centers on lower extremity assessment and foot care for the underserved elderly, and leadership within the interdisciplinary regional Atlanta Foot Care Coalition, a subcommittee of the Atlanta Regional Commission (ARC).

-Completed research includes both qualitative and quantitative research including gerontology (Masterworks of Art and Chronic Illness Experience in the Elderly), teaching-learning (Collaborative Interdisciplinary Learning for Pharmacy and Nursing Students), Community-based HIV/AIDS awareness and Universal Precautions (HIV/AIDS: A challenge in the Classroom), Camp Nursing as an Undergraduate Experience.
-A NLN Nursing Education Research Grant is currently funding a study of acute care career persistence in BSN prepared nurses.
+Completed research includes phenomenology (Masterworks of Art and Chronic Illness Experience in the Elderly, Professional Resilience in BSN Prepared Acute Care Nurses), grounded theory (Career Persistence in BSN-Prepared Acute Care Nurses), teaching-learning (Collaborative Interdisciplinary Learning for Pharmacy and Nursing Students, Camp Nursing as an Undergraduate Experience, Complexity Science and Problem-Based Learning.), Community-based HIV/AIDS Awareness and Universal Precautions (HIV/AIDS: A challenge in the Classroom).
 Presentations include local, regional, national, and international audiences.